Sterilization (microbiology): Incineration

 Incineration is a waste treatment process that involves the combustion of organic substances contained in waste materials.
 This method also burns any organism to ash.
 It is used to sterilize medical and other biohazardous waste before it is discarded with non-hazardous waste.
 Bacteria incinerators are mini furnaces that incinerate and kill off any microorganisms that may be on an inoculating loop or wire.

 Tyndallization

-Named after John Tyndall, Tyndallization is an obsolete and lengthy process designed to reduce the level of activity of sporulating bacteria that are left by a simple boiling water method.
-The process involves boiling for a period (typically 20 minutes) at atmospheric pressure, cooling, incubating for a day, and then repeating the process a total of three to four times.
-The incubation periods are to allow heat-resistant spores surviving the previous boiling period to germinate to form the heat-sensitive vegetative (growing) stage, which can be killed by the next boiling step.
+Named after John Tyndall, tyndallization is an obsolete and lengthy process designed to reduce the level of activity of sporulating microbes that are left by a simple boiling water method.
+The process involves boiling for a period of time (typically 20 minutes) at atmospheric pressure, cooling, incubating for a day, and then repeating the process a total of three to four times.
+The incubation allow heat-resistant spores surviving the previous boiling period to germinate and form the heat-sensitive vegetative (growing) stage, which can be killed by the next boiling step.
 This is effective because many spores are stimulated to grow by the heat shock.
 The procedure only works for media that can support bacterial growth, and will not sterilize non-nutritive substrates like water.
 Tyndallization is also ineffective against prions.